jplsek/MPCParty/readme.md

     * Folder url linking
     * Drag and drop, multiselection, context menus, column sorting
 * Library browser
-    * Select songs from their respective artist and album, without worring about files and folders
+    * Select songs from their respective artist and album, without worrying about files and folders
     * Add all songs from an artist or album by pressing "+" or double clicking
     * Playlist position indication for songs
     * Library url linking